dmauser/PrivateLink/DNS-Scenario-Using-AD/readme.md

 -MasterServers 168.63.129.16
 ```

-4. Register additional domain controller (HUBWDC2) to be part of the same DNS application partition (AzureDNS).
+4. Register additional domain controller (HUBWDC2) to be part of the same DNS application partition (AzureDNS.contoso.corp).
 In case you have additional Azure domain controllers you can re-run same command by specifying its name.

 ```powershell
 Register-DnsServerDirectoryPartition -Name $AZDNSADPartition -ComputerName $AZDC2